K-theory and topological cyclic homology of henselian pairs: Continuity and pro statements in algebraic -theory

 is an equivalence modulo $p$. \end{theorem}

-\begin{proof} By Theorem~\ref{mainthm} we see $\knf(R) = \knf(R \otimes_{\mathbb{Z}} \mathbb{Z}/p^i \mathbb{Z})$ for each $i$.
+\begin{proof} By Theorem~\ref{mainthm} we see $\knf(R) = \knf(R \otimes_{H\mathbb{Z}} H\mathbb{Z}/p^i \mathbb{Z})$ for each $i$.
 This reduces us to the analogous result for $\TC$, which is Theorem~\ref{TCderpcontinuous}. \end{proof}

-There is also an underived version under a very mild hypothesis, which generalizes Geisser--Hesselholt's Theorem~\ref{GHcontinuity}.

-\begin{theorem} Let $R$ be a commutative ring which is henselian along $(p)$, and suppose the $p$-power-torsion in $R$ is bounded.
+There is also an underived version under a very mild hypothesis, which generalizes Geisser--Hesselholt's Theorem~\ref{GHcontinuity}. \begin{theorem} Let $R$ be a commutative ring which is henselian along $(p)$, and suppose the $p$-power-torsion in $R$ is bounded.
 Then $K$-theory is $p$-adically continuous at $R$.
-Moreover, the tower $\{K(R/p^iR)/p\}$ is almost quickly converging. \end{theorem} \begin{proof} The map of towers $\{R\otimes_\mathbb{Z}\mathbb{Z}/p^i\mathbb{Z}\}\rightarrow \{R/p^iR\}$ has fiber $\{\Sigma R[p^i]\}$ with transition maps multiplication by $p$.
-Because of the bounded $p$-power torsion hypothesis, this tower $\{\Sigma R[p^i]\}$ is almost nilpotent modulo $p$.
+Moreover, the tower $\{K(R/p^iR)/p\}$ is almost quickly converging. \end{theorem} \begin{proof} The map of towers $\{HR\otimes_\mathbb{Z}\mathbb{Z}/p^i\mathbb{Z}\}\rightarrow \{H(R/p^iR)\}$ has fiber $\{\Sigma H(R[p^i])\}$ with transition maps multiplication by $p$.
+Because of the bounded $p$-power torsion hypothesis, this tower $\{\Sigma H(R[p^i])\}$ is almost nilpotent modulo $p$.
 So we deduce $p$-adic continuity for $\TC$ as in Proposition \ref{TCderpcontinuous}, and then $p$-adic continuity for $K$-theory as in Proposition \ref{derivedpadiccont}. \end{proof}